 - Coupon and auction sites

 Keep in mind that blogging is a major driver for search engine optimization.
-The more blog posts with relevant keywords you have on your website, the better it’ll perform in Google searches.
+The more blog posts with relevant keywords you have on your WordPress site, the better it’ll perform in Google searches.
 As WordPress has its roots in blogging, it’s got one of the best interfaces for clean-looking, fast-loading blogs.

 4. Creative Control

+Another popular reason why WordPress is the best CMS is because of its creative control.
 Websites like Wix, Squarespace, Magento, Joomla and Shopify aren’t open source and limit the features you can use in free versions.
 To customize your website with these programs, you’ll usually have to upgrade to a premium version and pay a monthly fee.

 5. WP Supports Multiple Media Types

-You might have heard that WordPress is only for text, but this is no longer the case.
+In its early years, WordPress is only for text, but this is no longer the case.
 In fact, you can use the built-in media uploader to take care of video, audio and image files.
 Plus, you’re able to embed files from any oEmbed-enabled site, such as SoundCloud, Twitter, Instagram and YouTube.

 Global brands such as BBC America, Sony Music, Microsoft News, The Walt Disney Company, The Rolling Stones, Beyoncé and The Harvard Gazette use WordPress.
-Take a look at their websites for a taste of how impressive and complex WP sites can be.
+Take a look at their websites for a taste of how impressive and complex WordPress sites can be.

-6. Themes and Plug-Ins for Customization
+6. WordPress Themes and Plug-Ins for Customization

 7. Search Engine Optimization